Clivey1234/ComfyUI_FBX_Import/README.md

 Convert FBX animations into Controlnet Openpose images
 ---

+## ⭐ Important
+- Due to lots of issues recently with Comfyui stability, I cannot guarantee this wont break at some point
+- This is just a testing phase.
+It probably wont work on the cloud due to headless blender requirement
+- Untested in Linux, I dont have it, so dont ask
+- Fork away if you want to recode for Linux
+- I steered away from Autodesk SDK due to them changing older SDK versions to remove python support
+- My testing machine: Windows 11, Comfyui portable, Blender 3.6
+- NVidia 507ti 16GB VRAM, i5-14600K, 64GB DDR5

 ## ⭐ Features

 - Converts **FBX animation** into a sequence of **BODY-25/OpenPose** pose frames